unoti/kitchen-exp1/README.md

 ## Installation

 To install the frontend dependencies, open a command prompt and run:
+This project uses Fluent UI for its UI components to ensure our app has a polished look out of the box.
+Before starting, install Fluent UI by running: npm install @fluentui/react-components
 ```bash
 cd frontend && npm install
 ```